 - la pace – peace

-Unlike English, definite articles are used with titles
+Unlike in English, definite articles are used with titles.

 - La Professoressa Rossi – Professor Rossi